 I notice you have already purchased clear organizing boxes for your makeup.
-The reason they are not working for you with this unit is because the drawers are not deep enough for them to be used front to back and thus everything gets stored sideways.
-In your particular case storing sideways prohibits you from maximizing the storage capacity of the drawers.
-Secondly, the top drawer is shallow so things can only lie flat, and even then they have to be under 4 inches thick.
-Because of this, you can only fit certain items in the top drawer which, in your case, means that organizing things by category is difficult.
-For example, your Water Pik is in the bottom drawer and you other dental items are in the top drawer.
+The reason they are not working for you with this unit is that the drawers are not deep enough for them to be used front to back, and thus everything gets stored sideways.
+In your particular case, storing sideways prohibits you from maximizing the storage capacity of the drawers.
+Secondly, the top drawer is shallow, so things can only lie flat, and even then, they have to be under 4 inches thick.
+Because of this, you can only fit certain items in the top drawer, which, in your case, means that organizing things by category is difficult.
+For example, your Water Pik is in the bottom drawer, and your other dental items are in the top drawer.
 You have some makeup in the top (liquid blush) and some in the bottom (lipsticks) – all depending on where they fit.

 I am going to ask you to remove all the organizing boxes you have in both drawers.
 Later, you might reintroduce some of them but for now, take them out.

 Step 2: Sort And Separate

 This step is not about organizing your supplies; it is about taking a full inventory of what you have and need.
 Doing this first means that we can begin the process of then working out what size and style of storage solutions will work.

 - Take the contents of both drawers out and lay them out on a towel on a flat surface (you don’t want anything to roll away out of sight or stain a surface).

 - Next, sort your drawer contents by category.
 Let go of any items that are expired, or you no longer use.

 - Lips (lipsticks, lip gloss, lip salve etc.)